hth/receipt/documentation/nginx/README.md

 Nginx setup
 ===========

-For [ssl-install/README.md](SSL configuration) follow this documentation
+For (SSL configuration)[ssl-install/README.md] follow this documentation

 Have an administrator account with Xcode pre-installed and **agreed** to Xcode agreement.